ocaml/dune/doc/jbuild.rst

 -  ``SCOPE_ROOT`` is the root of the current scope.
-It is typically the toplevel directory of your project and as long as you have at least one ``<package>.opam`` file there, ``SCOPE_ROOT`` is independant of the workspace configuration
+It is typically the toplevel directory of your project and as long as you have at least one ``<package>.opam`` file there, ``SCOPE_ROOT`` is independent of the workspace configuration
 - ``CC`` is the C compiler command line (list made of the compiler name followed by its flags) that was used to compile OCaml in the current build context